CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/working-with-parameters.md

 The parameters are provided at a provider level they can be used by simply calling the type.ToSqlParameter(sqlParameterName)

-parameters are named at the SQL provider level as @ParameterName Then your code you take the .NET type and call the ToSqlParameter method to assign the .NET parameter to the SQL Parameter.
+Parameters are named at the SQL provider level as `@ParameterName`.
+Then in your code, you take the .NET type and call the `ToSqlParameter` method to assign the .NET parameter to the SQL parameter.

-below is a simple example of adding the "searchTerm" Parameter to the command
+Below is a simple example of adding the `searchTerm` parameter to the command:

 ```C#
     public IList<ProductSummary> GetProductSummaryContainingName(string searchTerm)